dendory/Healthstone/README.md

 * Run custom program

 ### Installation
-To install, unzip the files in the `bin` folder somewhere and run `install.bat` as Administrator.
-This will install to `C:\Windows\healthstone` by default and activate the service.
-To configure it, edit the file `healthstone.cfg` in that folder and restart the service.
-It requires the Microsoft .NET Framework 3.5 to be installed.
+To install, run `setup.exe`.
+Make sure you have the Microsoft .NET Framework 3.5 installed.

 ### Modifying the source
 The source is in C# inside the `src` folder and is easy to customize.
 To build it, simply run `make.bat`.
 You do not need any specific tool other than the .NET Framework 3.5.